thomasbrouder/craft-ai-starterkit-python/README.md

 ### What do next ? ###

-Now that you know how to compute your decision tree, you are able to complete the initial goal: predict the user's sleep quality.
+Now that you know how to compute your decision tree, you are able to complete the initial goal: predict the user's **sleep time**.

-You can use the devices input to add context operations in real time and compute a decision when the context changes that can be used, in conjuction with its confidence, to encourage the user to move more or not.
+You can add context operations in real time, day after day, and compute a decision when the context changes that can be used, in conjuction with its confidence, to encourage the user to go to bed at a certain hour in order to have the best night possible.

 ## About the dataset ##

 This starter kit uses real data anonymized and extracted from a personal connected watch owned by a **craft ai** team member.
+The data is stored in `sleep_data.csv`.
+Each line corresponds to the day details and the following night sleep.
+The features are:

+* `date` the date of the day
+* `day_off` day is off or not
+* `next_day_off` sleep at home or not
+* `sleep_at_home` sleep at home or not
+* `sleep_start` hour at which he started to sleep
+* `timezone` timezone for `sleep_start` hour
+* `sleep` sleep time during the night

 ### Data preparation ###

 > The pre-treated data are already computed and available for this example.

-We only use the paces done and the distance traveled during the day before the predicted night, because they are the cleanest and more relevant features from our dataset.
-For that, we merge on the date the two original datasets: `activities.csv` and `sleep.csv`.

-The data is treated and then output by the script `prepare.py`.
+The data can be treated and then output by the script `prepare.py`.
 The cleaned data is already provided in the `data` folder but you can output it again by running:
 ```console
 python prepare.py
 ```